 It may also put you at higher risk for developing other health conditions like diabetes.

 Scientific research is lacking when it comes to the long-term effects of the paleo diet, according to the Harvard T.H.
 Chan School of Public Health.
 As a result, it's hard to predict how eating this way will effect you over time and whether or not it's safe for you in the first place.

 The Bottom Line

 If you're looking for a diet that follows a minimally processed food philosophy, going paleo might be right for you.
-The diet consists of whole, natural foods from plant and animal sources, including such healthy staples as lean meat, fish, vegetables and fruit.
+The diet consists of whole, natural foods from plant and animal sources, including staples like lean meat, fish, vegetables and fruit.